hapijs/jwt/API.md

 ### verify
 `verify(artifacts, secret, [options])`

-A function that will complete if verification passes or throw an error if verfication fails where:
+A function that will complete if verification passes or throw an error if verification fails where:
 - `artifacts` - Object of a decoded token in the format of `artifacts` described in the [`validate`](#more-on-the-validate-function) section above.
  - `secret` - String or buffer that creates signature **or** object where:
     - `key` - String or buffer that creates signature.